uzbit/tableizer/README.md

 A mobile application combining computer vision and machine learning to detect pool tables, locate ball positions, and map them onto ShotStudio-style overlays.

+This project was derived from the [pix2pockets](https://pix2pockets.compute.dtu.dk/) dataset and research as a starting point for ball detection training.

 ## Overview

 Tableizer consists of three main components: